bishwajeet0771/shopverse/README.md

 # ShopVerse - Full-Stack E-Commerce Application

+> **⚠️ Database migration in progress:** this app now runs on **AWS RDS Postgres (db.t3.micro)** instead of the MySQL StatefulSet described below.
+See **[MIGRATION_NOTES.md](./MIGRATION_NOTES.md)** for what changed and what you need to configure.
+The MySQL-specific instructions further down (StatefulSet, `mysql` shell commands, `mysql.*` Helm values) are now outdated and kept only for historical reference until this doc is fully rewritten.

-A production-ready 3-tier e-commerce web application built with React, Go (Fiber), and MySQL, deployed on AWS EKS using Helm charts.
+A production-ready 3-tier e-commerce web application built with React, Go (Fiber), and Postgres (AWS RDS), deployed on AWS EKS using Helm charts.